What is Body Burden?

 7. At the Gas Pump: Gas contains benzene, a known carcinogen, so stand up wind of the gas fumes when pumping gas.

 8. At the Dentist: Do not allow mercury amalgam fillings to be used.
 If you have mercury fillings, find a biologic dentist who can remove them safely.
 Be leery of root canals.

-Additional tips to help detoxify your lifestyle:
+Additional tips to help decrease your body burden:

 · Get the “Think Dirty” app for your phone and search your commonly used products to see what toxins are lurking inside, then find healthier alternatives.

 · Keep an eye on the EWG.org website for the latest information on all foods and products you may be bringing into your home that contain toxins.

 · To clean, try good old apple cider vinegar.
 It’s a natural anti-bacterial, anti-mold, anti-fungal and cleans any surface.
 Add salt and baking soda to create a scrub for more soiled areas.

 · Consume foods that support natural detoxification:

 Cruciferous vegetables like broccoli, cauliflower, Brussels sprouts, cabbage, and kohlrabi contain sulphoraphane to enhance detoxification in the liver.
 To get the most benefit, these should be eaten raw.

 · Use compost to fertilize the garden and/or choose toxin-free fertilizers.